netdata/netdata/docs/GettingStarted.md

 - `service netdata start` and `service netdata stop`
 - `/etc/init.d/netdata start` and `/etc/init.d/netdata stop`

-Once netdata is installed, the installer configures it to start at boot and stop at shutdown.
+Once Netdata is installed, the installer configures it to start at boot and stop at shutdown.

 For more information about using these commands, consult your system documentation.

 ## Sizing Netdata

-The default installation of netdata is configured for a small round-robin database: just 1 hour of data.
+The default installation of Netdata is configured for a small round-robin database: just 1 hour of data.
 Depending on the memory your system has and the amount you can dedicate to Netdata, you should adapt this.
 On production systems with limited RAM, we suggest to set this to 3-4 hours.
 For best results you should set this to 24 or 48 hours.

 For every hour of data, Netdata needs about 25MB of RAM.
-If you can dedicate about 100MB of RAM to netdata, you should set its database size to 4 hours.
+If you can dedicate about 100MB of RAM to Netdata, you should set its database size to 4 hours.

 To do this, edit `/etc/netdata/netdata.conf` (or `/opt/netdata/etc/netdata/netdata.conf`) and set: